joegeorgeson/weizmann-workspace/External_tools/DPAM-on-wexac.md

 ## Environment setup
-It will be easiest to setup your own conda
+It will be easiest to setup your own conda.
+The last step creates a symlink I found necessary.
 ```
 conda create --name DPAM python=3.8
 conda activate DPAM